dvoraka/architecture-builder/README.md

 It's a template for any configuration, like build configuration.
 The templates are used in Directories.

+### Text template

+Template for any text based data.
+It could be used so far simple text builder to build dynamic text templates.
+Used with Directories.

 ## Examples

 ### Micro-service template